STEllAR-GROUP/hpx/docs/sphinx/manual/creating_hpx_projects.rst

 Using |hpx| with CMake-based projects
 =====================================

-In Addition to the pkg-config support discussed on the previous pages, |hpx|
+In addition to the pkg-config support discussed on the previous pages, |hpx|
 comes with full CMake support.
-In order to integrate |hpx| into your existing, or new CMakeLists.txt you can leverage the `find_package
+In order to integrate |hpx| into existing or new CMakeLists.txt, you can leverage the `find_package
 <https://www.cmake.org/cmake/help/latest/command/find_package.html>`_ command
 integrated into CMake.
-Following is a Hello World component example using CMake.
+Following, is a Hello World component example using CMake.

 Let's revisit what we have.
-We have three files which compose our example
+We have three files that compose our example
 application:

 * ``hello_world_component.hpp``